cakoch10/Interpolation-Methods/README.md

     * `double[] interpolateTS()` - returns the interpolated time series as an array of doubles.
     * `int getNumInt` - can only be called after one of the interpolate methods.
 Returns the number of points that were interpolated.
   * **Imports**: `org.apache.commons.math3.analysis.UnivariateFunction`, `org.apache.commons.math3.analysis.interpolation.SplineInterpolator`,`org.apache.commons.math3.analysis.interpolation.UnivariateInterpolator`, and `OrderPoints` (from the `main` package).
+* `cubicTS_General.java`
+  * **Summary**: Applies the cubic spline interpolator to a general set of files read from the folder `TS_Gaps`.
+Assumes that the gap size is embedded in the filename as an integer with 18 characters preceding it and 4 characters following it (the last four characters should be the filename extension, i.e. `.plt`).
+  * **Imports**: `writeToFile.java` from `main`.
+* `cubicTrajGeneral.java`
+  * **Summary**: Applies cubic spline interpolation to a set of trajectories with gaps.
+It is assumed that the gap length is embedded in the filename with exactly 15 characters preceding it.
+It should be followed only by the four character file extension.
+  * **Imports**: `ExtractLatLon.java` and `writeToFile.java` from the `main` folder.

 ### `linear_NearestNeighbor`
 This package includes the files that implement the linear and nearest neighbor interpolation methods.